Parent Handbook

 How Parents/Players Should Communicate Concerns/Grievances

-(1) A meeting between the player and the varsity coach.
+(1) A meeting between the player and the coach.
 The player should request a short meeting with the coach to air his/her concerns.

-(3) A meeting between the parent, varsity coach and athletic director.
+(3) A meeting between the parent, coach and athletic director.
 At this point all parties have been unable to come to agreement on the issue.
 At this meeting the following procedure will be followed:

 • Identify the nature of the problem